 Rule rC21.10 is an aspect of your broader obligation to maintain your independence (CD4).
 Your ability to perform your duty to the court (CD1) and act in the best interests of your client (CD2) may be put at risk if you act in circumstances where your independence is compromised.
 Examples of when you may not be able to maintain your independence include appearing as an advocate in a matter in which you are likely to be called as a witness (unless the matter on which you are likely to be called as a witness is peripheral or minor in the context of the litigation as a whole and is unlikely to lead to your involvement in the matter being challenged at a later date).
-However, if you are planning to withdraw from a case because it appears that you are likely to be a witness on a material question of fact, you should only withdraw if you can do so without jeopardising the client's interests.
+If it appears that you are likely to be a witness on a material question of fact, and therefore must withdraw from a case as there is a real prospect that you are not going to be able to maintain your independence (Rules C21.10 and C25), you must also comply with Rule C27.